Upcoming Field Trips

 March 23, 2023

 Just an hour's drive away from Prescott is the tiny, birds town of Congress, AZ.
 This trip is a great introduction to the desert dwelling bird species of Yavapai County.
 This trip involves walking.
 We will park our vehicles and walk the neighborhood.
 We will look for Curve-billed Thrashers, Gilded Flickers, Pyrrhuloxia, Inca Dove, Cactus Wrens, Great Horned Owls, and many others.
 Pack a lunch.
 We will eat at a local park where we will enjoy discussing the "bird of the day!"
-Contact Cory Shaw at [email protected].
 Limit 8.
+Contact [email protected]

 Birding the Sedona Wetlands